1.1.1 What is a Qubit#

 Summary#

-• Qubits are physically universal: Electron spins, photon polarizations, trapped atoms, superconducting circuits, and many other platforms all function as qubits—the mathematics is identical even though the physics varies.
+• Qubits are physically universal: Electron spins, photon polarizations, trapped atoms, and superconducting circuits all behave as qubits—same mathematics, different physics.

-• Measurement is invasive in quantum mechanics: Unlike classical measurement, measuring a qubit collapses its superposition and changes the state for future measurements.
+• Measurement is invasive: Unlike classical measurement, measuring a qubit collapses its superposition and irreversibly changes the state for future measurements.

 See Also